 [3.
 Deleted in Gazette 12 Jul 2005 p.
 3240.]

-4. Authorised officer (section 50B)
+4. Office prescribed (Act s.
+50B authorised officer)

 The office of the chief executive of public pathology services for Western Australia employed or engaged under section 19 of the Hospitals and Health Services Act 1927 is prescribed as an authorised officer for the purposes of the definition of that term in section 50B(1).